apache/kylin/website/_docs/tutorial/tableau.md

 ---
-layout: post
+layout: docs
-title:  "Kylin and Tableau Tutorial"
+title:  Kylin and Tableau Tutorial
 categories: tutorial
 permalink: /docs/tutorial/tableau.html
+version: v0.7.2
+since: v0.7.1
 ---

 > There are some limitations of Kylin ODBC driver with Tableau, please read carefully this instruction before you try it.